prisma/prisma1/content/04-Reference/01-Basics/01-Project-Configuration-(YAML).md

 - authenticate
 ```

-This project configuration expects the following project structure:
+This project definition expects the following project structure:

 ```
 .